 Last updated: March 12, 2021 (4:09 PM EST)

 On this page, we answer some of the frequently asked questions about the National People’s Congress (NPC) and its annual sessions.
-We intend these Q&As to only offer a basic introduction to the NPC for those unfamiliar with it, not a comprehensive and nuanced discussion of the relevant issues.
+We intend these FAQs to only offer a basic introduction to the NPC for those unfamiliar with it, not a comprehensive and nuanced discussion of the relevant issues.
 We may update these Q&As or add additional ones from time to time and without notice.
 Q&As that are no longer relevant are greyed out.

 Q: What is the NPC?